saintmac/vyte-api-v2-doc/docs/reference/slots.md

 :::::panel

 :::: left
-You can use the `/v2/slots` endpoints to manage the events for your organization.
+You can use the `/v2/slots` endpoints to get the free slots of a Vyte user.

 ::: warning
 If the user you are requesting available slots for has no availability in the requested time frame, Vyte’s API will tell you their next availability.